Intro to Business (5)

 A broad overview of the market structure and marketing philosophies currently being used in business.
 Includes a description, analysis, and evaluation of the marketing system.
 Each student will conduct a marketing research project.

 Management styles and effective management of personnel from the manager's side of business.
-The course is built around the four traditional functions of management and exploring management problems and practices.
+The course is built around the five traditional functions of management and exploring management problems and practices.
 Real-life case problems used.